veillette/physics-book/contents/ch29PhotonEnergiesAndTheElectomagneticSpectrum.md

 example, a $$\gamma $$ -ray photon with $$f{= 10}^{21} \text{Hz} $$ has an
 energy $$E= hf=6.63 \times 10^{-13} \text{J}=4.14 \text{MeV} \text{.} $$ This is
 sufficient energy to ionize thousands of atoms and molecules, since only 10 to 1000 eV are needed per ionization.
-In fact, $$\gamma $$ rays are one type of **ionizing radiation**, as are x rays and UV, because they produce ionization in materials that absorb them.
+In fact, $$\gamma $$ rays are one type of **ionizing radiation**, as are X-rays and UV, because they produce ionization in materials that absorb them.
 Because so much ionization can be produced, a single
 $$\gamma $$ -ray photon can cause significant damage to biological tissue, killing cells or damaging their ability to properly reproduce.
 When cell